NWillert/Programming_Evaluation_Tasks/README.md

 # Programming_Evaluation_Tasks

+This repository provides the accompanying material for an currently unpublished publication by Nico Willert

 Programming Concepts as Knowledge Components for students self-assessment
 - List of all components necessary for the programming tasks.
 - Students can report which components they are familiar with and which are unknown.